 'We're still trying to find our feet'

-REACTION: Ireland may have boumnced back from the loss to New Zealand by edging Argentina 22-19 in a nailbiting Test at Lansdowne Road this past Friday, but coach Andy Farrell admitted his team has issues to resolve.
+REACTION: Ireland may have bounced back from the loss to New Zealand by edging Argentina 22-19 in a nailbiting Test at Lansdowne Road this past Friday, but coach Andy Farrell admitted his team has issues to resolve.

 The Irish led by 13 points at the break, but a lack of discipline and excellent play by the Pumas almost gave the visitors their first ever win in Ireland.